jackpopp/taggr/readme.md

 $taggr = new Taggr\Taggr('key', 'username');
 ```

-Fetch tags with the fetchTags function
+Fetch tags with the fetchTags function, fetching tags will return an array of tags ordered alphabetically
 ```php
 $tags = $taggr->fetchTags();
 ```